 Pratum’s team stands by 24/7, but, for your sake, they’d rather you make the call sooner.
 “The problem is a lot less severe if it hasn’t grown for several days,” says Pratum’s Director of Security Operations Megan Soat.

-And hours count on data breaches like minutes count on ambulance calls.
+And when it comes to saving money, hours count on data breaches like minutes count on ambulance calls.
 IBM’s study shows that organizations that keep the detection/containment window under 200 days save an average of $1.2 million.

 The Price of Waiting

-Some of a breach’s costs are clearly measurable (such as the price to restore data), and others may be harder to spot (such as the average 5% stock price drop among breached public companies).
-Costs that can pile up during a delay include:
+Some factors that cost you money in a data breach are clearly measurable (such as the price to restore data), and others may be harder to spot (such as the average 5% stock price drop among breached public companies).
+To save money fixing a breach, you need to control these kinds of costs that can pile up during a delay:

 - Lost business operations time – Obviously, the longer you take to fix a problem, the longer it takes for everyone to get back to their day jobs.